What is Search Engine Optimisation (SEO)?

 Put simply: SEO is the process of increasing a website’s visibility in search engines’ results.
 Broadly, SEO refers to the practices and methods used to achieve this increased visibility.
-That’s all there is to it!
+That’s all there is to it.

 Good SEO is important — if your website ranks poorly in search results, you’ll have fewer visitors, and your exposure is diminished.
 If you utilise good SEO practices, you’ll naturally rank higher in search results, and more people will find your website.
+Good SEO matters more in 2024 than ever, especially with recent algorithm changes.

 To highlight how important it is to rank highly in search results, consider the findings of extensive research conducted by online advertising firm Chitika, published in their 2013 report The Value of Google Result Positioning (PDF):